wjdenny/wjdenny.github.io/content/@2022aitkenshadle_future.md

 >  it is also important to recognize the emotional toll experienced by many students; immigrant students, especially undocumented students, can experience fear and anxiety about the potential detention or deportation of themselves or a family member, negatively impacting academic performance ([[2019 Witenstein et al.|Witenstein et al., 2019]]). [page 25--26]

-[[The anxiety surrounding immigration issues can put unusual pressures on immigrant students]] This affects their academic work, as we know that [[People acquire language better when their affective filters are not interfering]]
+[[The anxiety surrounding immigration issues can put unusual pressures on immigrant students.]]
+This affects their academic work, as we know that [[People acquire language better when their affective filters are not interfering.]]

 > Immigrant students identify mentors as an important support contributing to academic success, whether these mentors act in a formal capacity, or more frequently, act as informal guides through the higher education experience ([[2013 Janis|Janis, 2013]]; [[2017 Gámez et al.|Gámez et al., 2017]]). [page 26]